 National Parks Worth Visiting…3 of My Favorites!

 I love visiting National Parks…the nature, the quietness, the limitless opportunities for exercise and adventure.
 Taking a vacation to a national park area often leads to the best photographs and memories.
+Plus, planning your vacation around a national park can save you a lot of money.
+After paying the initial entrance fee, you have endless hiking trails, scenic drives, wildlife watching, and other recreational activities to enjoy!
 I have visited plenty of parks over the years.
-Check out a few of my favorites so far…
+Check out a few of my favorite national parks thus far…

 1. Redwood National Parks (California) – The most spectacular scenery in the country.
 The trees are just so majestic, you have to see them up close for yourself to truly appreciate the grandness of it all.
 Taking a picture next to these gigantic trees truly is a once in a lifetime experience.
 Did you know that there is also an area where you can drive through a Redwood tree?
 Pretty cool…

 2. Yellowstone National Park (Montana, Wyoming) – I have taken several all day drives through Yellowstone.
 I saw plenty of bison, but never a bear!
 The scenery is beautiful, Old Faithful is amazing, plenty of spots are available for awesome photographs, and seeing bison walk up next to our car was a once-in-a-lifetime experience!

 3. Grand Teton National Park (Wyoming) – One of the most relaxing national parks which I have driven through.
 We saw plenty of moose just lying around peacefully.
 Great park for viewing wildlife!
 Yellowstone tends to get all the attention, however, Grand Teton is also worth the trip!